James-Glennon/Portfolio-project-4-Django/README.md

 The project was remotely posted to [Heroku](https://dashboard.heroku.com/apps/portfolio4-django) using the Heroku CLI.

+The final deployment to heroku failed, and so the page was rolled back to a previous version that deployed to heroku successfully.

+I do not know why the later deployments failed (with a H10 Error),

+After looking into the error, it seems most commonly linked to a Procfile error.
+However, the Procfile was unchanged from the last deploy and the functional ones prior.

 Static files, such as CSS and js required for the Start Bootstrap are to be hosted at Cloudinary, however the **Project is incomplete**